 The committee of Rhubaba Gallery and Studios: We leave our invitations to work with us open as we do not require a specified outcome, however, moving image is often a popular medium that the artists we work with explore.
 For example, when inviting artists to develop work as residents, both our Artists in Residence for 2020/2021 made the decision to accumulate their research into moving image works, exploring various filmmaking techniques in this process.
 This was self-directed, with support and development coming from mentors and collaborators selected by the artists.

-Eoin Dara: When we invite an artist to make a new commission at DCA, we are presently able to offer a fee of £2,000.
-This amount is currently under review with a view to increasing it as soon as possible.
-This fee goes directly to the artist and is entirely separate from all other elements of a project budget.
+Eoin Dara: When we invite an artist to make a new commission at DCA, we are presently able to offer a fee of £3,000.
+This fee goes directly to the artist and is entirely separate from all other elements of a production and project budget.

 Further to this will be a production budget for the new moving image work.
 These figures change depending on the scale of the piece and the labour involved over the course of the project.
 This money is given to the artist to manage themselves, with as little institutional interference as possible.